 The Five Days of Diwali (Dipavali)

-(Disclaimer: The following article was compiled by our editors from various Internet sources in good faith and reflects the common lore associated with Diwali.
-More research will have to be done to find the scriptural references for each of these stories.)
+(Disclaimer: The following article was compiled by volunteers from various Internet sources and reflects the common lore associated with Diwali.)

 The First Day of Diwali